 Chicago’s North Shore Convention and Visitors Bureau offers a complimentary planning service to help you with the logistics of creating a spectacular North Shore experience including any needs you might have for group overnight accommodations.
 For more information, please submit an online Request for Proposal (RFP) or contact Caryn Shulman at 847-763-0011 ext.
-25 or email her at firstname.lastname@example.org.
+125 or email her at firstname.lastname@example.org.

 Evanston, home to Northwestern University, is a cultural hot spot.
-Visit the renowned Mary and Leigh Block Museum of Art, the fine arts museum of Northwestern University.
+Visit the renowned Block Museum of Art, the fine arts museum of Northwestern University.
+Enjoy theater, dance or music performances at Norwestern's Wirtz Center for the Performing Arts.
 Next, you’ll want to visit to The Levere Memorial Temple, a memorial to Sigma Alpha Epsilon members who lost their lives in the war.
 The temple is an architectural treasure and contains a custom designed collection of Tiffany Stained Glass.

 Chicago’s North Shore is home to some of the most stunning shopping centers in the Midwest.
 Westfield Old Orchard is an open-air, upscale shopping center with gorgeous landscaping and more than 170 premier stores.
 Upscale Northbrook Court is an indoor shopping mall featuring some of the best names in retail.
 The Glen Town Center offers a charming community of retailers and Abt Electronics, the mecca for high-end electronics and one of the largest retailers in the nation, boasts a state-of-the-art recycling center and behind-the-scenes tours of its facility.